LENS-MIND/SVM/README.md

 ## Content:

 -The repository contains the datasets built for this analysis in the folder /Data.

--It also contain the results of the hyperparameter optimization in the folder /Gridsearch_results.
+-The repository contains the results of the hyperparameter optimization in the folder /Gridsearch_results.

--It includes 3 python files where all the functions used in this study are presented.
+-The repository includes 3 python files where all the functions used in this study are presented:

 	SVM_Preprocessing: functions involved in the spectrum images processing to get the spectral dataset.
 	SVM_Test: contain all the functions involving the testing the performance of the SVM algorithm to classifying EEL spectra.
 	SVM_Train: cotain all the functions involved in the training and optimization of the SVM estimator.

 -A jupyter notebook is also included with an example of use of all the functions include in the python files.

 ## Usage: